PatrickTCB/Plex-Blended-Playlists/README.md

 3.  **Create `conf.toml`:**  Configure the script with your desired settings.
 See the "Configuration" section below for details.

-4.  **Create `users.toml`:**  Define the users and their Plex server details.
+4.  **Create `blends.json`:**  Define the users and their Plex server details.
 See the "User Configuration" section below for details.

 ## Configuration